 - Buy this instead: Store-Brand Snacks

-“Based on data from my Walmart Savings Catcher receipts, Walmart almost never has the best prices on Wheat Thins or Triscuit crackers,” said Perez of CouponSherpa.
+“Based on data from my Walmart Savings Catcher receipts, Walmart almost never has the best prices on Wheat Thins or Triscuit crackers,” Perez said.
 “Grocers like Albertsons and King Soopers offer these products for 25 percent to 30 percent less.”

 Don’t Buy High-End Electronics …